Kisima Music Awards: History

 Named after the Swahili word for "well", the Kisima Awards was founded by Pete Odera and Tedd Josiah in 1994.
 The scheme initially aimed to recognise outstanding achievement in the performing arts and associated spheres such as education and business, and was held locally at Nairobi's Braeburn Theatre with clay trophies being awarded.
 This process continued annually with the awards being held at the Carnivore Restaurant, however in 1997, the scheme was discontinued.

 The awards were revitalised in 2003, with organisers arranging to coincide its events with the Fête de la Musique.
 With increased funding and support from both government and sponsors the new scheme featured updated nomination and voting processes, larger award ceremonies held at a customised Kisima Dome tent and targeted artists from across the nation.
 However rather than all performing arts the new awards now recognised only musical talent.

 In 2004, the scheme was expanded to incorporate artists from all of East Africa, no longer restricting the talent to Kenya, and subsequently recognised musicians from Uganda and Tanzania.
 In 2005 Tedd Josiah stepped down as CEO of the awards amid controversy surrounding his winning of the Best Producer Award, appointing Victor Mayeya Odwori in his place.

-The awards have since continued to expand, attracting international entrants and personalities, and have come to be an integral part of both Kenyan music and culture.
-However, the 2008 event was repeatedly delayed and eventually held a year later.
+In 2007 the event was moved to Marula Manor in Karen rather than being held at Carnivore.
+That year the voting deadline was extended four times.

+The 2008 event was repeatedly delayed and eventually held a year later.
+The main sponsor, Zain, had pulled out of their deal with Kisima Holdings.
+It was scheduled for the 29th November 2008 at The Windsor Golf and Country Club.
+Artists had already been asked to perform, and had arrived in Nairobi, before being informed of the cancellation.
+It was held in September 2009 and referred to as the 2008/2009 Kisima Music Awards.
+Criticism continued as there was very little press announcing the show and in announcing the winners.

+The 2011 event was held on September 30 at the Kenyatta International Convention Centre.
+This was the first year which included a cash prize.
+During a launch event, the organization said there would be 32 categories.
+However, when the nominees list came out only twelve categories were included.
+The show started hours late and included a political endorsement by the opening act and a fashion show in the middle.

+The 2012 event was also at the Kenyatta International Convention Centre.
+It was held on November 2nd.

+The awards were not held again until 2020.
+They were rebranded as the Kisima Music and Film Awards.
+Fred Simiyu, Chairman of the Nairobi-based ad agency IQ Marketing, purchased the company.
+The ceremony was held on December 13 at the Sarit Centre.
+As it was during the COVID-19 pandemic, organizers adhered to rules from the Ministry of Health.
+Simiyu announced plans to expand the awards to all of Africa citing the ending of the Kora Awards as a partial motivator.
+However, no further award ceremonies seem to have been held.